treeverse/lakeFS/design/export-functionality.md

 - Doesn't require maintaining a new feature.

 Cons:
-- Doesn't support success/failure indications on the exported objects.
 - Require a designated object store location that doesn't contain any other data but the data associated to the lakeFS branch.
 That is because Rclone's sync command will delete all files that don't exist in the branch.